jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 1. Switch to MS720-CLIENT02 and sign in as “Admin” with the credentials provided to you.

 2. Open the Edge browser and navigate to [https://teams.microsoft.com](https://teams.microsoft.com/).
+Sign in with the credentials of Isaiah.

 3. When a **Save password** dialog is displayed, select **Never**.